Stereoscopic 3D video installation, in progress

-This large format video projection project arose with the consideration of the forest as a space of research as well as contemplation, marking the beginning work towards a series of video installations within a solo exhibition (2019) at the Art Gallery of Greater Victoria with curator Haema Sivanesan.
+This large format video projection project in progress arose with the consideration of the forest as a space of research as well as contemplation, marking the beginning of a new body of work, a series of video installations.

 The experiments with time and space include a pull parallax, moving the space from relative flatness to an extended 3D: the space embraces the viewer through the duration of a four to five minute shot.
 The work in progress shows the raw clips, prior to color correction or editing.
 Sujir’s intention is to work spatially with both the moving image and sound, for space as volume to be able to be perceived through the body.

 The Walbran is scheduled for clear cut logging, which would mean the loss of this archive of time and space, held in the old growth trees.

 Images below of viewers with Forest Breath, (2016 – ongoing): a portrait in progress, stereoscopic 3D Video installation.

 Please view using anaglyph glasses (red at the left).